department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/know-when-their-information-is-prefilled.md

 ## Content considerations
 ### Directions for updating uneditable information
 Directions for updating information that can’t be updated online vary.
 See the ["Help users to...
 Update Prefilled information" pattern](/patterns/help-users-to/update-prefilled-information) for guidance.
-So directions should be updated based on the context of the form or application used.
-CAIA is currently working on finalizing some base language to be included, but general guidelines are:
-- If it's benefits-related, include the content that has the VA benefits hotline
-- If it's health-related, include the content that has the VA benefits hotline AND the content to contact your local medical center

 #### Unauthenticated intro page alert